 - High school biology OR college equivalent

-- Completion of college courses with a grade of C or better—College-Level Math, Anatomy & Physiology I, Anatomical Medical Terminology, English Composition I, Business Communications and Introduction to Psychology.
+- Completion of college courses with a grade of C or better: College-Level Math, Intro to Anatomy & Physiology, Medical Terminology, English Composition, and one social science elective.

 Additional Important Information

-Application to the medical assisting program does not guarantee admission and students can apply to the medical assisting program only twice.
-Students who meet minimum qualifications by July 12, 2019 will be considered for decision admission and may be notified via their UC email account of acceptance by July 19, 2019.
-Students must confirm their acceptance to the program in writing within one week of notice to ensure a space in the class.
+Application to the Medical Assisting Technical Certificate program does not guarantee admission.
+Students can apply to the Medical Assisting Technical Certificate program only twice.
+Students who meet minimum qualifications by the first business day of December will be considered for admission and will receive notification via their UC email account of acceptance by December 22.
+Students must confirm their acceptance to the Medical Assisting Technical Certificate program by responding (details included in acceptance email) within one week of notice to ensure a space in the class.